ShaggyHW/Rs3ServerSideXPTracker/README.md

 Usage - !SHW gainz username

-Reponds with the xp gained since the last time the command was used
+username not required IF command link was used previously Reponds with the xp gained since the last time the command was used

 gains

 Usage - !SHW gainz username

-Same as Gainz
+username not required IF command link was used previously Same as Gainz

 listgainz